Author’s Guide for Manuscript Preparation

 - One set of proofs will be sent to the author to be checked for any errors.
 In case of joint communications, and unless otherwise specified, the proofs will be sent to the corresponding author.

-Types of articles: The Journal accepts review articles, regular research papers (6-10 pages), short communications (2-3 pages) (please see manuscript writing).
+Types of articles: The Journal accepts review articles, regular research papers, short communications

 Manuscript writing: Manuscripts should be written in clear, concise language, type-written double spaced.
 The first page should start with the title in the center, which should not be more than 100 characters and spaces, followed by the author(s) name(s) with the address, directly under the title.
 Key words, maximum six, would be useful for index retrieval systems.
 All manuscripts should contain the following sections: 1) Abstract, which should be as brief as possible, including the significant contents and major findings of the work (not more than 200 words).
-If the article is written in French or Arabic, an English abstract should follow.
 2) Introduction, 3) Material and Methods, 4) Results, 5) Discussion; in short communications results and Discussion could be combined in one section, 6) Acknowledgments (if necessary), 7) References.
 Footnotes are not permitted in the text.
 Short communications need not be divided into sections.

 Tables: Tables should be easily readable and numbered consecutively in the sequence of their appearance in the text.
 Tables should be cited properly in the text.
 They should bear a descriptive, self-explanatory clear heading.
 Footnotes at the bottom of the tables should appear as a superscript letters starting with “a” in each table.